gessnerfl/terraform-provider-instana/README.md

 Custom Event Specification support two different flavors:

 - System Rules - defines an event triggered by a system rule
+- Entity Verification Rules - defines an event which is triggered when an entity is not running on the selected systems.
 - Threshold Rules - defines an event triggered by a rule for a certain metric comparing the value with a given value over a time window

 Custom event resources supports `default_name_prefix` and `default_name_suffix`.
 The string will be appended automatically